Japan imposes sanctions on Russia over actions in Ukraine | Headlines

 Japan imposes sanctions on Russia over actions in Ukraine

-Japan is imposing sanctions on Russia over its actions in Ukraine, including prohibiting the issuance of Russian bonds in Japan and freezing the assets of certain Russian individuals, Prime Minister Fumio Kishida said on Wednesday.
+Japan is imposing sanctions on Russia over its actions in Ukraine, Prime Minister Fumio Kishida said on Wednesday, terming Moscow's moves an unacceptable violation of Ukrainian sovereignty and international law.
 Western nations on Tuesday imposed new sanctions on Russian banks and elites after Moscow ordered troops into separatist regions of eastern Ukraine.

-Japan is imposing sanctions on Russia over its actions in Ukraine, including prohibiting the issuance of Russian bonds in Japan and freezing the assets of certain Russian individuals, Prime Minister Fumio Kishida said on Wednesday.
+Japan is imposing sanctions on Russia over its actions in Ukraine, Prime Minister Fumio Kishida said on Wednesday, terming Moscow's moves an unacceptable violation of Ukrainian sovereignty and international law.

 Western nations on Tuesday imposed new sanctions on Russian banks and elites after Moscow ordered troops into separatist regions of eastern Ukraine.
+Japan's sanctions include prohibiting the issuance of Russian bonds in Japan and freezing the assets of certain Russian individuals as well as restricting travel to Japan, Kishida said.

-Kishida said Russia's actions had violated Ukraine's sovereignty and called on Russia to return to diplomatic discussions.
-Japan was prepared to take additional steps should the situation worsen, he said.
+"Russia's actions very clearly damage Ukraine's sovereignty and go against international law.
+We once again criticise these moves and strongly urge Russia to return to diplomatic discussions," he said.
+"The situation remains quite tense and we will continue to monitor it closely."

-He said he did not see a significant impact on energy supplies from the current situation in the short term and that he would consider all measures to limit the impact on households and companies should oil prices rise further.
-Japanese markets were closed on Wednesday for a national holiday.
+Details of the sanctions will be worked out and announced over the coming days, he added.
+Japan has sufficient reserves of oil and liquefied natural gas (LNG) so that there will not be a significant impact on energy supplies in the short term, Kishida said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)